-United Water completed a Source Water Assessment for its drinking water wells in October 2001.
-The current report is available for public review at our office in Santa Paula.
-The assessment provides a survey of potential sources of contamination of the groundwater that supplies our wells.
-Activities that constitute the highest risk to our water are the following: petroleum storage tanks and fueling operations, septic systems, and animal feed lots that are no longer in use.
-The most recent update for the Surface Water Sanitary Survey was completed in January of 2016 and was submitted to the State Water Resources Control Board.
+Drinking Water Source Assessments were completed for United Water Conservation District's water wells in 2001, 2015, and 2021.
+These reports area available to the public upon request.
+The assessments provide a survey of potential sources of contamination of the groundwater that supplies our wells.
+Activities that constitute the highest risk to our water are the following: Petroleum storage tanks, fueling operations and septic systems.
+The tri-annual sanitary survey for the Oxnard Hueneme Delivery System was completed in 2020.